janlink/oracle-table-migration/README.md

 # Oracle Table Migration Tool 🚀

-✨ Seamlessly migrate tables between Oracle databases with this powerful and flexible Python tool! ✨
+✨ Seamlessly migrate tables and their indexes between Oracle databases with this powerful and flexible Python tool! ✨

-Whether you need to move entire tables or just specific subsets of data using custom queries, this tool simplifies the process, handling schema validation and creation automatically.
+Whether you need to move entire tables, specific subsets of data using custom queries, or include associated indexes, this tool simplifies the process, handling schema validation and creation automatically.

 ## 🌟 Features